ociu/sphinx-traceability-extension/README.rst

     .. item-list:: All software requirements
         :filter: SWRQT
+        :status: Appr
         :nocaptions:

-where *SWRQT* (*filter* argument) can be replace by any python regular expression.
+where *SWRQT* (*filter* argument) can be replaced by any python regular expression.
 Documentation items matching their ID to the given regular expression end up in the list.

+where *status* can be replaced by any configured attribute, and *Appr* can be replaced by any python regular expression.
+Documentation items where the *status* attribute matches the given regular expression end up in the list.

 By default the caption for every item in the list is shown.
 By providing the *nocaptions* flag, the caption can be omitted.
 This gives a smaller list, but also less details.